Jay254/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+      I checked my rails server logs upon submission and it gave me the error: "NameError (uninitialized constant ToysController::Toys):" pointed to line 10.
+I knew the 'Toys' class name was written incorrectly.
+I replaced it with 'Toy' and the post request went through successfully.

 - Update the number of likes for a toy

   - How I debugged:
+      I checked the rails server logs after clicking the like button and found the following error: "Unpermitted parameter: :id".
+I ran byebug to check the toy_params and confirmed only the 'likes' param was permitted.
+I quickly went down to the private section to check the toy_params method.
+I added the 'id' attribute among the permitted params.
+I tried liking a toy on my app again, and it was updating.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+      I clicked the 'Donate to Goodwill' button and nothing happened, so checked my server logs in which I found the error: 'ActionController::RoutingError (No route matches [DELETE] "/toys/11"):'.
+I checked my config/routes.rb file and indeed there wasn't any route that handled deleting from the database.
+I added a destroy route which handled deleting through the destroy method present in toys_controller.rb file.
+I now tried donating a toy, and it was successfully removed from the database, and hence disappeared from the front-end.